-- 17. As Liberty pointed out in its 2009 Senate submission, marriage in Australian law is a civil union, not a religious sacrament.
-More than two-thirds of marriages are conducted by civil celebrants, the proportion rising every year: 69.2% in 2010 (latest ABS figures2). - 18.
-The continued, unconscionable meddling by some (by no means all) religious bodies in the civil institution of marriage is hard to understand; that anyone heeds it is impossible to understand. - 19.
+- 19. As Liberty pointed out in its 2009 submission, marriage in Australian law is a civil union, not a religious sacrament.
+More than two-thirds of marriages are conducted by civil celebrants, the proportion rising every year: 69.2% in 2010 (latest ABS figures2). - 20.
+The continued, unconscionable meddling by certain religious bodies in the civil institution of marriage is hard to understand; that anyone heeds it is impossible to understand. - 21.
 The Marriage Act 1961 does not regulate religious marriage rites; nor should it.
 The Marriage Act 1961 permits ministers of religion to officiate at a legal civil marriage in the course of conducting a religious marriage rite, and expressly exempts such celebrants from any obligation to conduct a marriage: section 47.
-A religious celebrant, that is, cannot be required to conduct a marriage inconsistent with the religious beliefs or practices of that celebrant or his or her religious body. - 20.
+A religious celebrant, that is, cannot be required to conduct a marriage inconsistent with the religious beliefs or practices of that celebrant or his or her religious body. - 22.
 Some religious bodies are perfectly happy to conduct marriages without the discrimination that others insist upon.
-(See, for example, the submission m22 of the Canberra Quakers to the 2009 Senate Inquiry, or the statement of 20 religious leaders referred to in The Age3 recently, or the submission to the current Senate Inquiry of the dean of St John's Anglican Cathedral in Brisbane the Very Reverend Dr Peter Catt.) - 21.
+(See, for example, the submission m22 of the Canberra Quakers to the 2009 Inquiry, or the statement of 20 religious leaders referred to in The Age3 today, or the submission to the present Inquiry of the dean of St John's Anglican Cathedral in Brisbane the Very Reverend Dr Peter Catt.) - 23.
 The attempt by fundamentalist, religious bodies to impose their doctrines on persons of other or no religion, by lobbying for the Marriage Act discrimination against same-sex couples to continue, is a blatant breach of the religious freedoms such bodies trumpet when it is in their interest.
-Their meddling in civil law must be resisted. - 22.
+Their meddling in civil law must be resisted. - 24.
 The clamor of certain religious bodies against marriage equality is so loud as to make it appear that the Howard amendment to the Marriage Act in 2004 is in their view the imposition of a religious observance, namely the conversion of their discriminatory religious doctrines on marriage into law, and as such in violation of section 116

-(Commonwealth not to legislate in respect of religion) of the Constitution.

-- 23. As Liberty suggested to the Senate Inquiry in 2009, and now more firmly urges, the Committee should recommend that the French solution be adopted in Australia: religious celebrants should have no role in legal marriage.
-The statutory authorization of ministers of religion as marriage celebrants should cease, and subdivision A of Division 1 of Part IV of the Marriage Act 1961 should be repealed. - 24.
+- (Commonwealth not to legislate in respect of religion) of the Constitution. - 25.
+As Liberty suggested in 2009, and now more firmly urges, the Committee should recommend that the French solution be adopted in Australia: religious celebrants should have no role in legal marriage.
+The statutory authorization of ministers of religion as marriage celebrants should cease, and subdivision A of Division 1 of Part IV of the Marriage Act 1961 should be repealed. - 26.
 While the current unsatisfactory delegation to religious celebrants of the power to officiate at civil marriages continues, however, it is clear that respect for freedom of religious belief and expression requires that religious celebrants not be required to conduct religious ceremonies inconsistent with their beliefs, even if those beliefs are discriminatory.
-Section 47 of the Marriage Act 1961 ensures precisely this. - 25.
+Section 47 of the Marriage Act 1961 ensures precisely this. - 27.
 Liberty endorses the silence of Senator Hanson-Young's Bill on this point, and does not endorse adding, as the House Bills seek to do, a special section to emphasize, in relation to same-sex couples, what s.47 already does in relation to other marriages that religious bodies currently refuse to perform, such as those involving a divorced person, or a non-member of the faith in question.
-Such unnecessary singling out serves only to leave a residual stench of past discrimination, and should be avoided.